By Nikki Phipps

 Once you have established the layout, scan the surrounding landscape for a location to make sure it will fit in.
 For example, make note of sun and wind patterns.

-Successful gardens need at least eight hours of full sun.
+Successful gardens need at least five hours of full sun, though eight hours would be ideal.
 Do you have a lot of trees in your yard that will make this impossible?
 Try to find an alternative site.